1. What is required to join the NEHA?

 6. Can the employer use their present third party administrator (TPA) and pharmacy benefit manager (PBM)?

-As a member company of NEHA, the employer is required to use NEHA’s preferred partners: Auxiant or UMR for medical claims processing and OptumRx or Serve You for prescription drug management.
+As a member company of NEHA, the employer is required to use NEHA’s preferred partners: Auxiant, Prairie States, UMR for medical claims processing and OptumRx (a UnitedHealthcare Company), Serve You, RxBenefits – OptumRx or RxBenefits – CVS for prescription drug management.